 Too Much Online Time is Bad For Your Brain

-According to an article on CNN, recent study is showing that too much online time can actually change brain structure.
+Studies show that too much online time can actually change brain structures.

 The study looked at college students who spent about 10 hours a day online in comparison to those who spent less than two hours a day.
-The study showed that the heavy Internet users actually had different brain structures in the “thinking” part of the brain.
+The study showed that heavy Internet users actually had different brain structures in the “thinking” part of the brain.
+Read more

-Research says that the constant online stimulation can activate pleasure centres in the brain, and that the brain is wired to crave the instantaneous pleasures that online multitasking can give.
+Research says that the constant online stimulation of being online can activate pleasure centres in the brain; the brain is wired to crave the instantaneous pleasures that online multitasking can give.
 But, the brain also needs the downtime—the slower pace of being offline—to process and rest.

-Not so surprisingly, a surplus of online time didn’t just have cognitive implications— social ramifications of spending too much time online were observed, such as not being able to properly identify the emotions of people in stories.
+Not surprisingly, a surplus of online time didn’t just have cognitive implications— social ramifications of spending too much time online were observed in studies, such as not being able to properly identify the emotions of people in stories.

 - Train your brain to slow down.
 Stare out the window, and daydream.
 Pay attention to what your brain is thinking about.
 Try to focus on a single subject for a period of time.
 If you get off track, pull yourself back to the subject that you are supposed to be thinking about.

 - Have offline time.
-Set a rule in your house to have offline time where everyone puts away the gadgets and powers down.
-Other studies show that being offline in the hours before bed can improve sleep.
+Set a rule in your house to have an offline time where everyone puts away the gadgets and powers down; this is especially important as part of the evening routine as studies show that being offline in the hours before bed can improve sleep.